 6. Kusu Island – The Unexplored Beaches

-Kusu Island, off the coast of Singapore, is among the quiet beaches in Singapore.
+Kusu Island, off the coast of Singapore, is among the quiet beaches tour in Singapore.
 The island houses a sanctuary which is home to hundreds of turtles.
 However, the USP of the island is its pristine beaches.
 Natural beauty surrounds every core of these beaches in the form of lush green trees, colorful sky, clear waters, and whitest of sand.

 Famous for: Turtle Sanctuary and causeway between two island pieces.